Givelda, Queensland: Education

 Givelda State School is a government primary (Prep-6) school for boys and girls at 754 Pine Creek Road (24.9875°S 152.1492°E).
 In 2018, the school had an enrolment of 13 students with 2 teachers (1 full-time equivalent) and 6 non-teaching staff (2 full-time equivalent).
+As at 2025, the school was open but had no students enrolled; the last reported student enrolments were eight students in 2021.

+The nearest government secondary school is Bundaberg State High School in Bundaberg South to the north-east.

+There are also a number of non-government schools in Bundaberg and its suburbs.